Work with an Advisor

 Advisor Appreciation

 Recognize your advisor: Send an email to advisement@naz.edu with Advisor Recognition as the subject.
-Tell us what your academic advisor has done that you appreciated and/or that had a positive impact on you and why this is/was important to you.
+Tell us what your academic advisor has done that you appreciated and/or that positively impacted you and why this is/was important to you.

-• refer you to a resource, program or oppurtunity that was helpful?
+• refer you to a resource, program, or opportunity that was helpful?

 • demonstrate concern for you?